makalu/makalu.github.com/blog/_posts/2015-09-15-state-of-bitcoin-2015.markdown

 As someone who has lived in one country, operated a business in another, hired staff in a third, and serviced customers in a forth, I have direct experience with the friction involved in dealing with border-constrained financial institutions, multiple currencies and slow, costly and outdated monetary transfer mechanisms.
 (Speaking of which, did you know people still send *paper checks* in the United States?)

-In that context, I’ve been excited to see the emergence of innovative financial products set to disrupt international finance—many of which use bitcoin as an *infrastructure or access component*, rather than as a currency, exploiting the speed, low cost and blockchain validation benefits inherent to the technology, while mitigating risks associated with bitcoin’s relative price volatility.
+In that context, I’ve been excited to see the emergence of innovative financial products set to disrupt international finance—many of which use bitcoin as an *infrastructure or access component*, rather than as a currency, taking advantage of the speed, low cost and blockchain validation benefits inherent to the technology, while mitigating risks associated with bitcoin’s price volatility.

+For example, [**Bitwage**][7] is a platform working to allow companies to extend payroll services worldwide, from native currency of the business to local currency of the workers, using bitcoin and its network as a fast and low cost transport.

 [**Bitreserve**][6] is a product created by one of the Salesforce founders, whose value proposition is to act like a bank, but without exposing its customers to the risks associated with traditional fractional reserve banking.